paveloom-d/dev/README.md

 If you are not sure, please, follow only the instructions from the last tagged commit on the `master` branch.

+### Development

+There is a ZenHub board, so make sure you have installed the extension to see in which pipelines the issues are.

 ### Contents

 - Image version: 0.3.1